-The "Closing Costs Financed (Paid from your Loan Amount)" figure is negative because it is added to your loan amount instead of you paying that cost out of pocket at closing.
-This means that figure is subtracted from the cash you are required to pay to close your loan.
-So in some cases the "Estimated Cash to Close" listed on the Loan Estimate is less than "Estimated Closing Costs" listed on the Loan Estimate.
+The "Closing Costs Financed (Paid from your Loan Amount)" figure is negative because it is added to your loan amount instead of you paying that cost out of pocket.
+This means that figure is subtracted from the cash you are required to pay to close your mortgage.
+This could also explain the difference between the closing costs you are required to pay and the figure listed on your Loan Estimate.